SAKET-SK/OpenCV/README.md

 An Open CV Final Year Project.
 Open CV is instrumental for Object Detection.
-We have worked on Traffic and Pothole Detection.
+We have worked on Traffic and Pothole Detection in this project.